tamilarasan2001/M2-EmbSys-project/Casestudy/README.md

 * Servo Motor
 # SENSOR
 * LDR sensor sense the light and sends flag to microcontroller.
-Light Dependent Resistors (LDRs) which are placed on a common plate with solar panel.
+Light Dependent Resistors which are placed on a common plate with solar panel.
 Light from a source strikes on them by different amounts.
-Due to their inherent property of decreasing resistance with increasing incident light intensity, i.e. photoconductivity, the value of resistances of all the LDRs is not always same.
+Due to their property of decreasing resistance with increasing incident light intensity, i.e. photoconductivity, the value of resistances of all the LDRs is not always same.
-LDR sends equivalent signal of  resistance value to the Microcontroller which is configured by required programming logic.
+LDR sends equivalent signal of  resistance value to the Microcontroller.
 The values are compared with each other by keeping a particular LDR value as reference.
 # MICRO CONTROLLER
 * Based on the input signals received from the LDRs the microcontroller sends  signals to the servo motors .
 One servo motor is used for tracking along x-axis and the other is for y-axis tracking.
 # ADRUINO UNO